NeilWJames/email-notice-wp-document-revisions/readme.txt

 = I'm not getting any notification e-mails, what is wrong? = In order to receive notification e-mails users have to go to their profile and check “Notify me by e-mail when a new post is published” checkbox in "Document Email Settings" section (or an admin has to do it for them).

+It will check that the WordPress User can read the Document before sending a mail, it may be just that you cannot access the document.

 = I would like the document attached to the e-mail (WordPress user) Even though the user should have access to the document via the front-end, as well, the user can choose to have the document attached to the e-mail (subject to size limitations) by checking "Also send me the document as an attachment by e-mail when a new document is published" checkbox in "Document Email Settings" section (or an admin has to do it for them).

+= I have a site that requires a log-on but would like to send the External Users a copy of the document attached to the notification e-mail.
+This is a convenience when the document has public read access, but is necessary if the site requires users to log on to access a document.

+A filter *wpdr_en_ext_force_attach* can be set to return true to force this.
+Individual lists can be defined to attsch the document or not.

 = What kind of tags I can use and for what? =
 You can customize notification e-mail template (both subject and content) In the content you can use any standard html tags as well on top of the following ones: